 At the time a load starts to increase, if BPA does not determine that such increase in load is a Planned NLSL or an NLSL, then BPA shall bill «Customer Name» for the increase in load at a facility at the applicable PF rates during any consecutive 12-month monitoring period.

-If BPA later determines that the increase in load is an NLSL, then BPA shall revise «Customer Name»’s bills to reflect the difference between the assessed PF rates and the applicable NR rates in effect for the monitoring period in which the increase takes place. «Customer Name» shall pay that bill with simple interest computed daily from the start of the monitoring period to the date the payment is made.
+If BPA later determines that the increase in load is an NLSL, then BPA shall revise «Customer Name»’s monthly bills from the monitoring period to reflect the difference between the assessed PF rates and the applicable NR rates in effect for the monitoring period in which the increase takes place. «Customer Name» shall pay the balance on each revised bill, which will include simple interest on the assessed amount computed from the original invoice date to the date the payment is made.
 The daily interest rate shall equal the Prime Rate (as reported in the Wall Street Journal or successor publication in the first issue published during the month in which the monitoring period began) divided by 365.
 After BPA’s NLSL determination, «Customer Name» shall make a service request or election for the NLSL pursuant to section 20.3.6.

 If BPA concludes in its sole judgment that «Customer Name» has not fulfilled its obligations, or has not been able to obtain access or information from the end-use consumer under this section 20.3 , then BPA may determine any large load capable of growing ten Average Megawatts or more in a consecutive 12-month period or any Potential NLSL subject to monitoring to be an NLSL, in which case «Customer Name» shall be billed and pay in accordance with the preceding paragraph.
 Such NLSL determination shall be final unless «Customer Name» proves to BPA’s satisfaction that the applicable increase in load did not equal or exceed ten Average Megawatts in any 12-month monitoring period.